DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-12 2D Artist Meeting Notes.md

 Keyboard and gamepad button prompts should be made in the same style as the rest of the UI.

-> Here: I show off the new interact button UI.
+> Here, I show off the new interact button UI (go to the shop).

 ## Shop Item Images

-> Here, I go to the
+> Here, I go to the shop.

+- Restore health
+- Restore shield
+- *"Key"* (As of right now, this item is FUNCTIONALLY a key.
+As f)

 ## Marketing Materials Will be a Thing